TheLX5/DynamicSpritesetSystem/README.md

 **Tip #2**: To handle 8x8 tiles, check out `asm/original_sprites/rex.asm` or `first_shared_gfx_write` in `asm/original_sprites/shared_gfx_routines.asm`.
 It really isn't optimal yet, but it may give help as a reference.

 **Tip #3**: Use Thomas' commented disassemblies of banks [01](https://bin.smwcentral.net/u/7012/Bank01.asm), [02](https://bin.smwcentral.net/u/7012/Bank02.asm) and [03](https://bin.smwcentral.net/u/7012/Bank03.asm).
-They will greatly help to understand where to hijack and how to approach each situation.
+They will greatly help you to understand where to hijack and how to approach each situation.

 more info later (maybe)